sverweij/atom-state-machine-cat-preview/README.md

 Write beautiful state charts.

-Shows the rendered finite state machine diagram of the smcat in your current editor window when you press `ctrl-shift-G`.
+Shows the rendered finite state machine diagram of the smcat or scxml in your current editor window when you press `ctrl-shift-G`.

-Enabled for `.smcat` files
+Enabled for `.smcat`  and `.scxml` files

 ![animated gif demoing live preview of a simple state chart](https://raw.githubusercontent.com/sverweij/atom-state-machine-cat-preview/master/assets/atom-state-machine-cat-preview.gif)